All Episodes

 Yes, sir.

-And I wouldn't expect any less.
+And I wouldn't expect anything.

-She's a moderate, pro-choice Republican from New England that represents a party uh that used to exist in New England in greater numbers.
+She's a moderate, pro-choice Republican from New England that represents a party that used to exist in New England in greater numbers.

 She is a fiscal conservative.